mimacom/ansible-role-bamboo/README.md

 To upgrade Bamboo, simply change the version variable to a higher version number.
 Old binary versions will be preserved but not further used.
-Delete it by yourself.
+You should delete them manually.

 Please do a proper backup prior upgrading, as the Bamboo data will not work with older versions.
 If you set a lower version than installed, the